As a kid, I was fascinated with the Leaning Tower of Pisa.

 It was an easy to envision creative juices flowing with leisurely strollers among the dreamy reflection of row houses in the water.

 Soon, we were back on the train heading to our next destination.
 As with every place we visited, we left different than when we had arrived.
 Our world had opened up a little bit more.
 It may seem insignificant – seeing a tourist site like the Leaning Tower of Pisa.
-But it was a magical building from our childhood.
-Something we’d always wondered about and now, we knew what it was all about.
+But for me, it was a magical building from my childhood.
+Something I’d always wondered about and now, I got a sense of what it was all about.

 It’s that visceral experience that makes traveling so amazing.
-Interacting with people, places and things that up until that point, have only existed in your imagination.
+Interacting with people, places and things that, up until that point, have only existed in our imagination.
 It doesn’t really seem real until you experience it with your very own eyes.